List of power stations in New Jersey: Photovoltaic

-As of January 2023, New Jersey has more than 90 photovoltaic installations of over 5 MW, which have a cumulative capacity of over 850 MW, and over 510 projects of over 1 MW, with a cumulative capacity of 1,680 MW.
+As of September 2024, New Jersey has more than 90 photovoltaic installations of over 5 MW, which have a cumulative capacity of over 850 MW, and over 560 projects of over 1 MW, with a cumulative utility-scale capacity of 1,825 MW.
+Small-scale capacity is 3,131 MW.
 Most of these are net-metered.
 The largest in the state include (incomplete list; selected projects):

 Storage power stations

 Data from the U.S. Energy Information Administration serves as a general reference.